 Bill McKim’s Jersey Shore Whale Watch Tour

-This popular whale-watching tour departs from the Belmar Marina and offers a three- to three-and-a-half-hour trip on its 120-foot boat to a spot 2 miles off the coast.
+This popular whale-watching tour departs from the Belmar Marina and offers a trip up to three hours on its 120-foot boat to a spot 2 miles off the coast.
 They pride themselves on having a 90 percent success rate in finding whales, and if you don’t see them, you can come back for a free cruise.
 You may also see dolphins, sharks, and stingrays.
-You can BYO food and drinks too.
-They also have trips from Point Pleasant and Keansburg Marina.
+You can BYO food and drinks, too.

 905 NJ-35, Belmar, NJ 07719